 - Acropolis at night time!
 We’ll show you how to.

-- Swimming from May to end of September.
+- Swimming is best from May to end of September.

 - Grilled octopus (with Ouzo) but at places where the know how to make it non rubbery.

-- Visit and stay at the Peloponnese region
+- Visit and stay at the (Mythical) Peloponnese region.

 Why a private tour and not a tour with a bus?